mattpilla/Lilith/README.md

     - `gameRoleName`: the name of the role `.gameon` should add
     - `gameRoleColor`: the color of the role `.gameon` should add (expects hex string)
     - `voiceChannels`: array of voice channel IDs for the bot to join upon startup
+    - `homeChannels`: array of channel IDs to message upon startup (useful to know when the bot starts)
 - `npm start` runs the bot!

 ### Extra